logoraz/nyxt-config/README.md

    $ ocicl install
 ```

-A neat feature of the command line tool I suggested and the folks at `ocicl` quickly
+A neat feature of the `ocicl` command line tool - I suggested and the folks at `ocicl`
-implemented is `tree`, which lists out installed dependencies, you can trial it out
+quickly implemented - is `tree`, which lists out installed dependencies, you can trial it out
 as follows to see what dependencies were installed above:

 ```bash